PiSupply/PiJuice/Software/README.md

 ![Main software menu, with no battery attached](https://user-images.githubusercontent.com/16068311/35161233-7cfa5fce-fd37-11e7-83ec-72a8043ee0c0.png "Main software menu, with no battery attached")

-This picture is how the PiJuice Configuration software looks when it loads up.
+This picture is how the PiJuice Settings software looks when it loads up.
 This also shows some basic information about the battery charge, battery voltage, and where it is charging from....here is it showing 0% and a low voltage on the battery - because there is no battery installed!
 You can also see that it is charging from the Pi GPIO (meaning it is plugged in to the Pis microUSB) and it also shows the rail voltages and current draw over the GPIO pins.
 Below that is the PiJuice microUSB and as you can see in this screenshot that is not currently plugged in.
 There is a fault checker, a system switch state and also a link to a HAT config menu (more on that later! - see PiJuice HAT Configuration Menu screenshot).

 ### Main software menu, with battery attached